Wunkolo/qreverse/README.md

 - `AVX2` (2013)
 - `AVX512` (2015)

 Some are kept around for compatibilities sake(`MMX`) and some are so recent, elusive, or so _vendor-specific_ to Intel or AMD that you're probably not likely to have a processor that features it(`SSE4a`).
 Some are very specific to enterprise hardware (such as `AVX512`) and are not likely to be on consumer hardware either.
+Other architectures may also have their own implementation of SIMD such as ARM's simd co-processor `NEON`.

-At the moment (July 21, 2017) the steam hardware survey states that **94.42%** of all CPUs on Steam feature `SSSE3`([store.steampowered.com/hwsurvey/](http://store.steampowered.com/hwsurvey/)). `SSSE3` is what will be used in a first step into `SIMD` territory. `SSSE3` in particular due to its `_mm_shuffle_epi8` instruction which lets us _shuffle_ bytes within our 128-bit register with relative ease for this implementation.
+At the moment (July 21, 2017) the steam hardware survey states that **94.42%** of all CPUs on Steam feature `SSSE3`([store.steampowered.com/hwsurvey/](http://store.steampowered.com/hwsurvey/)). `SSSE3` is what will be used as first step into higher `SIMD` territory. `SSSE3` in particular due to its `_mm_shuffle_epi8` instruction which lets allows the processor to _shuffle_ bytes within our 128-bit register with relative ease for illustrating this implementation.

 # SSSE3

 `SSE` stands for "Streaming SIMD Extensions" while `SSSE3` stands for "Supplemental Streaming SIMD Extensions 3" which is the _forth_ iteration of `SSE` technology.
 SSE introduces registers that allow for some `128` bit vector arithmetic.
 In C or C++ code the intent to use these registers is represented using types such as `__m128i` or `__m128d` which tell the compiler that any notion of _storage_ for these types should find their place within the 128-bit `SSE` registers when ever possible.
 Intrinsics such as `_mm_add_epi8` which will add two `__m128i`s together, and treat them as a _vector_ of 8-bit elements are now available within C and C++ code.
 The `i` and `d` found in `__m128i` and `__m128d` are to notify intent of the 128-register's interpretation as `i`nteger and `d`ouble respectively. `__m128` is assumed to be a vector of four `floats` by default.
 Since integer-data is what is being operated upon, the `__m128i` data type will be used as our data representation which gives access to the `_mm_shuffle_epi8` instruction.
 Note that `SSSE3` requires the gcc compile flag `-mssse3`.

 Now to draft a `SSSE3` byte swapping implementation and create a simulated 16-byte `bswap` using `SSSE3`.
-First, use `#include <tmmintrin.h>` in C or C++ code to expose every intrinsic from `MMX` up until `SSSE3`.
+First, add `#include <tmmintrin.h>` in C or C++ code to expose every intrinsic from `MMX` up until `SSSE3` to your current source file.
 Then, use the instrinsic `_mm_loadu_si128` to `load` an `u`naligned `s`igned `i`nteger vector of `128` bits into a `__m128i` variable.
 At a hardware level, _unaligned_ data and _aligned_ data interfaces with the memory hardware slightly differently and can provide for some further slight speedups should data-alignment be guarenteed.
-No assumption about the memory alignment of the data that we are operating upon can be assumed so unaligned memory access will be used.
-When done with the vector-arithmetic, call an equivalent `_mm_storeu_si128` which stores our vector data into an unaligned memory address.
+No assumption can be made about the alignment of the pointers being passed to qReverse so unaligned memory access will be used.
+When done with the vector-arithmetic, call an equivalent `_mm_storeu_si128` which stores the vector data into an unaligned memory address.
 This `SSSE3` implementation will go right above the previous `Swap64` implementation, ensuring that our algorithm exhausts as much of the larger chunks as possible before resorting to the smaller ones:

 ```cpp
 #include <tmmintrin.h>